tylertitsworth/5th-age-srd/Classes/Cleric.md

 #### Epic Feat

-The spell is now recharge 16+ after battle instead of daily.
+The spell is now recharge 16+ after battle instead of full recovery.

 ---

 ### Mighty Healing

-Ranged spell
+Ranged Spell

-Daily
+Full Recovery

 **Effect:** You can cast this spell for power or for broad effect.